nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ## Overview

-The Flexible Consumption Program (FCP) is a new pricing offer for NGINX Ingress Controller.
-The pricing model is based on the number of NGINX Ingress Controller instances in a cluster.
-The number is reported to NGINX Management Suite, which is used to calculate the license cost.
+As a requirement for the Flexible Consumption Program (FCP) licensing option, there is a requirement to track the deployments of NGINX Ingress Controller according to the pricing dimensions of the program.
+The NGINX Management Suite is used as a data aggregation point for the reporting component called the cluster connector.

-NGINX Cluster Connector is a Kubernetes controller that connects to the NGINX Management Suite and reports the number of NGINX Ingress Controller nodes in the cluster.
-The NGINX Cluster Connector is deployed as a Kubernetes Deployment in the same cluster where NGINX Ingress Controller is deployed.
+NGINX Cluster Connector is a Kubernetes controller that sends reporting data to the NGINX Management Suite.
+The NGINX Cluster Connector is deployed as a Kubernetes Deployment in the same cluster(s) where NGINX Ingress Controller is deployed.

-To use the NGINX Cluster Connector, you must have access to NGINX Management Suite.
+To use the NGINX Cluster Connector, you must have NGINX Management Suite installed and running in your data center.
 For more information, see [NGINX Management Suite](https://www.nginx.com/products/nginx-management-suite/).
+The NGINX Management Suite component is included in your subscription and should be available to download through your MyF5.com account.

 ## Requirements